 What size SSD to buy

 When looking to buy an SSD, the first thing you should determine is what size drive you need.
 You should choose one that is at least as large as your current hard drive.
-If your current drive is getting low on space, you should consider stepping up to something larger.
-I would suggest not going smaller than 500GB and, ideally, going with 1TB, which should provide ample storage for most people.
+If your current drive is getting low on space, consider stepping up to something larger.
+I suggest not going smaller than 500GB and, ideally, going with 1TB, which should provide ample storage for most people.

 What type of SSD to buy

 Assuming your laptop currently has a standard hard drive, it is almost certainly a 2.5 Inch SATA drive.
 So, you will be replacing it with an SSD of the same size and interface (internal connections).
 You may see people refer to other things – NAND technology, SATA III, etc. – don’t worry about that stuff, 2.5-inch SATA is all you need to know.

 There are hundreds of SSD models from dozens of brands on the market, but since the drive will hold all your computer’s critical information, this is not the time to go with the cheapest model.
 I would also avoid the ultimate performance models intended for large server applications and 3D graphics professionals – they cost significantly more money and will offer no performance benefit for typical users.